 Are Narnia and Harry Potter Connected: Through the Wardrobe and Platform 9 ¾

 The worlds of Narnia and Hogwarts have enthralled readers for generations.
 Both series whisk ordinary children away to fantastical worlds brimming with magic, mythical creatures, and epic battles between good and evil.
-Are Narnia and Harry Potter Connected?
+Are Narnia and Harry Potter connected?
 Let’s find out!

 Are Narnia and Harry Potter Connected